 How far will my mattress compress?

+The industry accepted amount of sag in a mattress is 2cm.
+Which means that any indents of 2cm that don’t return to their original position are considered acceptable.
 This is a real issue with memory foam mattresses as the foam tends to hold a sleeper in one positon meaning this quickly becomes a dip where the sleeper lies.
-You’re less likely to move around and use the bed to its fullest with memory foam beds.
-The settlement happens far faster than a Natural Fibre Pocket Sprung Mattress.
+Far faster than a Natural Fibre Pocket Sprung Mattress.
 There’s no way to turn or even out memory foam wear, unlike Natural Fibres.

 A dip is where part of the mattress has compressed beyond its tolerated level, assumed as 2cm in memory foam.
 It is usually the reflex layer that has failed as there is too much pressure on it for its intended use, or in cheaper mattresses, the quality is so low of the foam that it will fail when put under stress.
 This causes a crater or hole effect that’s permanently embedded in the mattress.
 Once your mattress has dipped like this there is zero you can do to rectify it.
 The best method is to prevent this from happening in the first place with your mattress.
 This is where choosing a mattress with significant upholstery can almost eliminate the potential for sagging.